RWI – Leibniz Institute for Economic Research

-The RWI – Leibniz-Institut für Wirtschaftsforschung, Essen (RWI Essen) is an independent economic research institute and think tank in Essen, Germany.
-Founded in 1926, the RWI maintains a non-profit status, mainly funded through public means while also receiving third-party-fundings.
+The RWI – Leibniz Institute for Economic Research (RWI, formerly Rheinisch-Westfälisches Institut für Wirtschaftsforschung) is an independent economic research institute and think tank in Essen, Germany.
+Founded in 1926, the RWI maintains a non-profit status, mainly funded through public means while also receiving third party funding.
 It conducts research on economic development, assists policy-making, and fosters economic literacy for the public.
-The RWI currently employs 120 people and is part of the Leibniz Association, a group of non-university research institutes in Germany.
+The RWI currently employs 130 people and is part of the Leibniz Association, a group of non-university research institutes in Germany.

-The current head of the RWI is Christoph M. Schmidt, a German economist and professor for economic policy and applied econometrics at Ruhr-Universität Bochum.
-He received his Diplom in Economics from the University of Mannheim (1987) and a M.A./Ph.D. in Economics from Princeton University (1989, 1991).
+The current president of the RWI is Christoph M. Schmidt, a German economist and professor for economic policy and applied econometrics at Ruhr-Universität Bochum.

 History

 The RWI began operations in 1926.
-Founded by Ernst Wagemann, the RWI was initially intended to be the "Department of the West", in contrast to the Deutsches Institut für Wirtschaftsforschung (German Institute for Economic Research).
+Founded by Walther Däbritz, the RWI was initially intended to be the western division of the Institut für Konjunkturforschung (today, the German Institute for Economic Research).
 The Essen branch sought to observe economic patterns and trends in the Rhine-Westphalian industrial region.

 After the Second World War, the coal and steel industries became integral to German integration back into the European and world economy.
 The RWI continued to conduct research, joining the Arbeitsgemeinschaft Deutscher Wirtschaftswissenschaftlicher Forschungsinstitute (Working Committee of German Economic Research Institutes) in 1949 and the Westdeutscher Handwerkskammertag (West German Chamber of Crafts and Skilled Trades' Council) in 1950.

 By the 1970s, the RWI established itself as a leading economic research institute.
 In 2002, Schmidt became president and expanded the research areas to include fields such as labor market policy, education policy, and migration.
-On August 17, 2017, the RWI changed its name to the RWI – Leibniz-Institut für Wirtschaftsforschung (RWI – Leibniz Institute for Economic Research).
+On August 17, 2017, the RWI changed its name to the RWI – Leibniz-Institut für Wirtschaftsforschung.
 Past presidents of the RWI include: